 During 2014, we received notification from a customer related to a possible equipment failure in a natural gas storage system in Northern Germany, which includes certain of our products.
 The customer initiated arbitral proceedings against us on June 19, 2015, under the rules of the German Institute of Arbitration e.V.
 (DIS).
 On August 3, 2016, the customer amended its claims and alleged damages of €202 million plus interest at an annual rate of prime + 5%.
 Hearings before the arbitration panel were held January 16, 2017 through January 23, 2017, and March 20, 2017 through March 21, 2017.
 In addition, on September 21, 2015, TRIUVA Kapitalverwaltungsgesellschaft mbH filed a lawsuit in the United States District Court for the Southern District of Texas, Houston Division against the Company and Baker Hughes Oilfield Operations, Inc. alleging that the plaintiff is the owner of gas storage caverns in Etzel, Germany in which the Company provided certain equipment in connection with the development of the gas storage caverns.
 The plaintiff further alleges that the Company supplied equipment that was either defectively designed or failed to warn of risks that the equipment posed, and that these alleged defects caused damage to the plaintiff's property.
 The plaintiff seeks recovery of alleged compensatory and punitive damages of an unspecified amount, in addition to reasonable attorneys' fees, court costs and pre-judgment and post-judgment interest.
 The allegations in this lawsuit are related to the claims made in the June 19, 2015 German arbitration referenced above.
-On June 7, 2018, the DIS arbitration Ruling has been reflected in the Company's financial statements and did not have a material impact.
+On June 7, 2018, the DIS arbitration panel issued a confidential Arbitration Ruling which addressed all claims asserted by the customer.
+The estimated financial impact of the Arbitration Ruling has been reflected in the Company's financial statements and did not have a material impact.
 The Company is vigorously contesting the claims made by TRIUVA in the Houston Federal Court.
-At this time, we are not able to predict the outcome of the claims asserted in the Houston Federal Court.
+At this time, we are not able to predict the outcome of the claims asserted in t